 - CMTH 105 Public Speaking

 - CMTH 126 Communication Arts

 - CMTH 110 Introduction to the Theatre

 - CMTH 220 Introduction to Film

 - MDLA Modern Languages

-- Completion of both ENGL 101C and ENGL151L satisfy the computer literacy requirement.

-- Writing Intensive (WI) requirements are satisfied through JOUR courses.

-- Students are expected to participate on The Commuter every semester.
+- Completion of both ENGL 101C and ENGL151L satisfy the computer literacy requirement. - Completion of JOUR 203G satisfies the programrelated writing intensive (WI) requirement.
+In addition, one General Education Elective must be taken in a Writing Intensive (WI) section. - Students are expected to participate on The Commuter every semester.